ninamamaeva/recommendation_engine/README.md

 The app that was developed can be used for a simpler user interface.
 For future work, it would be nice to do this recommendation app based on the description of the book.
 For example the user would like to read about 'war' and it would suggest the books that are about war.
 Also there's a large dataset that was conveniently broken down into smaller datasets (by genre) for faster usage, but it would be interesting to see if the recommendation engine would work differently on the bigger dataset.
 In these smaller (genre) datasets there are about 40% of books that don't have the description at all, so this information will have to be scraped manually from somewhere else.
 Also, I used the books written in all languages, but it would be nice to remove the books that are not in english and leave the books that are in english only.
 It will take some time as well, since a lot of the books don't have information about the language they're written in, also the reviews and ratings datasets would have to be cleanned from the same list of books, so that the amount of books are the same in all datasets.
+As mentioned previously, due to the lack of memory, I had to cut the reviews and ratings datasets.
+In the future, I'll try to fix this issue to see if the results would be different if I load the whole dataset.
+Nonetheless, the book recommendation system has been created successfully and it works.